Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 Once the editor is ready,
-1. navigate to the _Project_ window
+1. Navigate to the _Project_ window
-1. open the _Project/Startup_ scene.
+1. Open the _Project/Startup_ scene.
 1. Click  **Play**